4 Best Types of User-Generated Content for Brands (Ranked)

 The more targeted your messaging is, the more you can tap into your audience's pain points and challenges.
 This creates a much-needed sense of trust and empathy.

-For example, Statusphere's platform uses 250+ first-party data points to match brands and creators within our network.
+For example, Statusphere's beauty influencer platform uses 250+ first-party data points to match brands and creators within our network.
 This is invaluable for skincare brands where there are so many factors that influence whether a product is a good fit for a creator.

 With your content strategy squared away, it’s time to think about day-to-day interactions with your followers.
 The more valuable touchpoints you make with followers, the easier it is to translate your skincare social media strategy into sales and loyalty.